Japan's Far East 9 Day Wildlife & Adventure Tour

 Day 5

-Guided Walk of Shiretoko Five Lakes
+Walk amongst the Shiretoko Five Lakes

 Walk 3 km